ManjyotThandi/RedditClone/README.md

-Java + SpringBoot application that I am working on
+Java + SpringBoot application for the backend part of a reddit clone only, no front end.